espressif/esp-protocols/components/esp_modem/examples/modem_tcp_client/README.md

 This configuration could be used with any network library, which is connecting to a localhost endpoint instead of remote one.
 This example creates a localhost listener which basically mimics the remote endpoint by forwarding the traffic between the library and the TCP/socket layer of the modem (which is already secure if the TLS is used in the network library)

 ![with localhost listener](at_client_localhost.png)

+### Multi-connection support

+This example supports opening multiple TCP connections concurrently when the modem firmware allows it.

+- ESP-AT: Multi-connection mode is enabled via `AT+CIPMUX=1`.
+The example assigns a unique link ID per DCE instance and includes the link ID in `CIPSTART/CIPSEND/CIPRECVDATA` commands.
+- BG96/SIM7600: The example uses module-specific multi-connection syntax (for example `QIOPEN/CIPOPEN` with a connection ID) and tracks link IDs internally.

+How it works:
+- The `sock_dce` layer creates multiple DCE instances over a shared DTE.
+A lightweight mutex coordinates access to the UART so only one DCE issues AT commands at a time.
+- Asynchronous URCs (for example `+IPD`, `+QIURC`, `+CIPRXGET: 1,<cid>`) wake the corresponding DCE which then performs receive operations for its link.

+Usage:
+- `app_main` starts two DCE tasks to demonstrate concurrent connections.
+Adjust the number of DCE instances as needed.
+- For ESP-AT, ensure your firmware supports `CIPMUX=1` and passive receive (`CIPRECVTYPE`).